-The agency has published on its agency website, if it has one, or has otherwise made publicly available, all Final Audit Reports within 90 days of issuance by auditor.
+The agency has published on its agency website, if it has one, or has otherwise made publicly available.
 The review period is for prior audits completed during the past three years PRECEDING THIS AGENCY AUDIT.
-In the case of single facility agencies, the auditor shall ensure that the facility's last audit report was published.
 The pendency of any agency appeal pursuant to 28 C.F.R. § 115.405 does not excuse noncompliance with this provision.
-(N/A if there have been no Final Audit Reports issued in the past three years, or in the case of single facility agencies that there has never been a Final Audit Report issued.) ⋈ Yes ⋈ NA
+(N/A if there have been no Final Audit Reports issued in the past three years, or in the case of single facility agencies that there has never been a Final Audit Report issued.) ☐ Yes ☐ No ☐ NA

-Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+- Exceeds Standard (Substantially exceeds requirement of standards) - $\boxtimes$ - Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)